w3c/wot/testing/plan.md

 Even though we cannot prove a negative, we should test both positive and negative security.
 * Positive security testing checks an interface under normal operation and verifies that access is not granted if incorrect credentials are supplied, and is if they are.
-This is essentially just functional testing of the security implementation's, and will consist of a set of specific test cases both with and without the correct credentials.
+This is essentially just functional testing of the security implementation, and will consist of a set of specific test cases both with and without the correct credentials.
 * Negative security checks for vulnerabilities, i.e. unintentional, non-functional behaviour that allows unauthorized access.